mharre/e_commerce/README.md

 # e_commerce
 This is my first attempt at creating and delpoying a website completely on my own.
 There is more focus on the back end functionality than the front end, even though I tried to design it to the best of my abilities.
 Front end was created completely with bootstrap.
-This website is completely fake and used just as practice of development and deployment.
+This website is completely fake and used just as practice for development and deployment.
 This website was deployed with AWS on their free tier through elastic beanstalk.
 I also serve the images separately without the help of Django for better performance.
 Use of AWS RDS for my database as well.
 Because this is the free tier it does take a little time to load everything.
 Most things are designed to be rendered in templates dynamically, lots of templating language, forloops and conditional logic used to try to keep the code DRY.